cs-uob/COMS10012/docs/README.md

 Welcome to the website for COMS10012 Software Tools, Spring 2022.

 This is the website for the undergraduate unit.
-If you are on the conversion MSc, you should not use this page, but go to the page for COMSM0085 which is a simplified version of this unit.
+If you are on the conversion MSc, you should not use this page, but go to the page for COMSM0085, which is a different version of this unit.

 Please see the following pages for more details: